 Japan and Kentucky-Fried Chicken

-Surprisingly, their favorite Christmas celebration feast is around a bucket of Kentucky Fried Chicken.
-Yes, and orders for their KFC barrel of chicken is taken months in advance.
+Surprisingly, their favorite Christmas foods celebration feast is around a bucket of Kentucky Fried Chicken.
+Yes, and they take orders for their KFC barrel of chicken months in advance.

 What Will You Add to Your Table?